rh122/rh122.github.io/about-the-authors.md

+layout: page
+title: "About the Authors"
+permalink: /GT4SE/

 # About the Authors

 [Prof. Dr.-Ing.
 Reiko Heckel](https://www.cs.le.ac.uk/people/rh122/) is a member of the School of Informatics at the University of Leicester.